 Whether you are consuming, smelling or applying this wonderful spice for pure pleasure, you are also reaping its medicinal benefits.
 Like most spices I have studied, each has their unique, but also similar benefits.
-I chose to write about cinnamon first because out of all the spices in a Desi (S.Asia) pantry, I think cinnamon can be found in most kitchen cabinets (cross-culturally) – I love that about this spice.
+One thing we appreciate about this sweet tasting spice is that it can be found in kitchen cabinets across all continents.

 Well, tell me, tell me – what’s so great about cinnamon?

 - It helps keeps the digestive fire alive

 - Prevents toxins from building in our digestive tracks